microsoft/pxt-adafruit/olddocs/js/lessons/accelerometer/challenges.md

 ### Challenge 3

-If Button `B` is pressed, program the micro:bit to display the acceleration in the "y" direction.
+If Button `B` is pressed, program the @boardname@ to display the acceleration in the "y" direction.

 You can do this by storing the acceleration in a variable: `var milliY := input->acceleration("y")`.